Mid-August through mid- to late-October is a time when many of our cool-season vegetables can be planted.

 Wilting tomatoes are a common complaint.
 There are several possible causes.

-Choosing disease-resistant varieties is a way to avoid many plant disease problems.
+Choosing resistant plants is a way to avoid disease problems.